JakubTabor/Data_augmentation_imbalance_data/Project_home_price_model/README.md

 * I check if there are any non-values and drop them
 * Then i create separate column for **(bhk- bedroom, hall and kitchen)** using lambda function
 * I can see that in this dataset i have outliers with bhk greater that 20
+* Its good to notice, i will deal with it later